 Many people start writing blog posts, but after a few months without a spectacular results they stop doing it, or they do it rarely.

-To avoid this, set up publishing calendar for your whole marketing team.
+To avoid this, set up a publishing calendar for your whole marketing team.
 Decide how regularly you publish blog posts and when do you send emails.
-Great experience and professionalism is also an effect of the consistent work.
-Wait a little and the results will come.
+Great experience and professionalism is also an effect of consistent work.
+Wait for a little and the results will come.
 Customers will get use to your regular work and when they enter your website or get emails, you can be sure they will have a great experience.

-Customer Experience at its best
+Customer experience at its best

 Improving customer experience is constant work.
 It’s not something you can create or establish and from now on, it will always be great.
 Each person in a company is responsible for creating a great experience.
 Support heroes, sales specialists but also designers who create websites.
 Don’t be afraid to analyze others feedback and implement their advice.